rcgoncalves/hostblocker/README.md

 ## Installation
 This application can be installed from the source code using the command `python setup.py install`.
-This requires Python 3, and the Python packages `yaml`, `setuptools`, and `coverage`.
+This requires Python 3, and the Python packages `yaml` and `setuptools`.

-Alternativlly, the packages can be installed with PIP.
+Alternatively, the packages can be installed with PIP.

 ## Usage